Frozen (franchise): Television

 The first Frozen film played a factor in the fourth season of Once Upon a Time, a series produced by Disney-owned ABC Studios.
 The conclusion of the show's third season finale, "There's No Place Like Home", revealed a new storyline that would incorporate elements from Frozen, centering on the arrival of Elsa, after the urn that contained her was accidentally brought via a time-traveling portal from the fairytale world to present-day Storybrooke, Maine.
 The series' creators and showrunners, Edward Kitsis and Adam Horowitz, later explained that Disney had not asked them to do a crossover; they instead fell in love with Frozen when it premiered, saw it three more times, then developed a story treatment in February 2014 and successfully pitched it to ABC Studios, the ABC network, and the Disney brand management.
 The producers shared that "their writers' room was "basically a 'Frozen' appreciation room" and they would be "completely honored" if the original film's stars wanted to reprise their roles.
 Horowitz further said that they were not going to "redo" the film: "We're very aware of what we think makes this character from 'Frozen' so special and we want to honor that and make sure that what we do is in the universe of [what] everyone fell in love with this past year."

-Georgina Haig, Elizabeth Lail, and Scott Michael Foster respectively portrays Elsa, Anna, and Kristoff in Once Upon a Time.
+Georgina Haig, Elizabeth Lail, and Scott Michael Foster respectively portray Elsa, Anna, and Kristoff in Once Upon a Time.
 Other Frozen characters in the series include Hans, portrayed by Tyler Jacob Moore, and Pabbie, voiced by John Rhys-Davies.
-The show's fourth season depicts a storyline taking place two years after the original film's events.
-The story arc concluded after the season's eleventh episode, "Heroes and Villains".
+The show's fourth season depicts a storyline taking place two years after the original film's events, though it is not considered canon to the main Frozen franchise.
+The storyline concluded after the season's eleventh episode, "Heroes and Villains".
 The Frozen characters and locations were then occasionally referenced in subsequent seasons.

 A one-hour special titled The Story of Frozen: Making a Disney Animated Classic aired on September 2, 2014, on ABC.
-It featured interviews with some of the cast and the creative team of the film, footage from Norway that inspired the look of Frozen, announcements of what is next for the franchise, and a preview of Anna, Elsa, and Kristoff's appearance in Once Upon a Time.
-The special also included a sneak peek of Walt Disney Animation Studios' Big Hero 6.
+It featured interviews with some of the cast and the creative team of the film, footage from Norway that inspired the look of Frozen, announcements of what is next for the franchise, and a preview of Anna, Elsa, and Kristoff's appearances in Once Upon a Time.

-Olaf made an appearance in an episode of Sofia the First titled "The Secret Library: Olaf and the Tale of Miss Nettle", premiered February 15, 2016 on Disney Channel and Disney Junior, where he is once again voiced by Josh Gad.
+Josh Gad reprises his voice role as Olaf in an episode of Sofia the First titled "The Secret Library: Olaf and the Tale of Miss Nettle", which premiered February 15, 2016 on Disney Channel and Disney Junior.

-Arendelle Castle Yule Log, an animated yule log television program, was released to Disney+ in mid-December 2019.
-The program, which lasts about 3 hours, features a yule log burning in Arendelle Castle's fireplace while Kristoff, Olaf and Sven make appearances.
+Arendelle Castle Yule Log, an animated yule log television program, was released on Disney+ in mid-December 2019.
+The program, which lasts about three hours, features a yule log burning in Arendelle Castle's fireplace with Kristoff, Olaf and Sven make appearances.
 An updated version was released in December 2020.